justarandomgeek/factorio-computer/Readme.md

 Registers `r1-r4` must be preserved by the callee.
 Registers `r5-r8` may be used freely.
 Stack 2 must be preserved by the callee, Stacks 3-4 may be used freely.

+Call arguments and return values are passed in `r5-r8`, starting with `r5`.
+Pointer arguments and return values are passed in rIndex stacks 3, then 4.
+If more than three frames of data are needed, it may be spilled to the call stack, or to RAM and indicated with a pointer.

 ### Operations
 The following signals are used to select registers and signals: